jnozzi/cocoadev.com/markdown/NSTaskWaitUntilExit.md

-I've got an General/NSTask which is doing some simple Perl regex on an string.
+I've got an NSTask which is doing some simple Perl regex on an string.
 I thought I should call     waitUntilExit to make sure it was completely done before using the output of the task, but that method is causing the app to "freeze" (sorta).
 It's getting called from a framework and it takes over the UI so I just have to force quit.
 Any one know why this is happening?
 The Perl is just a few lines that read in all <STDIN> and then do a regex replace on it.
 If I remove     waitUntilExit it works fine.
-But I thought I had to have it... --General/KevinWojniak
+But I thought I had to have it... --KevinWojniak

 Found the problem.
 When you use     waitUntilExit you have to read in the data before that is called or else the pipe gets filled up (see http://cocoa.mamasam.com/COCOADEV/2003/10/1/73890.php ).
 So I had this: